-In particular, where a councillor has received or knowingly benefited from a reportable political donation of \$1,000 or more in the last four years (including multiple donations made by the same donor), and the donor has a matter before the council, the councillor must declare a non- pecuniary conflict of interests, disclose the nature of the interest, and remove themselves from consideration of the matter.
+Where a councillor has received or knowingly benefited from a reportable political donation of \$1,000 or more in the last four years (including multiple donations made by the same donor), and the donor has a matter before the council, the councillor must declare a non-pecuniary conflict of interest, disclose the nature of the interest, and remove themselves from consideration of the matter.
 This obligation applies to donations received in relation to council, State and Federal election campaigns.

-Donations of under \$1,000 may also give rise to non-pecuniary conflicts of interests in certain circumstances (e.g. because of the nature of the relationship between the councillor and the donor) that must be disclosed and managed in accordance with the requirements under the Model Code of Conduct.
+Donations of under \$1,000 may also give rise to non-pecuniary conflicts of interests in certain circumstances (e.g. because of the nature of the relationship between the councillor and the donor) that must be disclosed and managed in accordance with the Model Code of Conduct.